isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/marriage-solemnizations-and-receptions.md

   - title: When is PET required for marriage solemnizations and wedding receptions?
     content: |
-      With effect from 24 Apr 2021, the limit for marriage solemnizations and wedding receptions will be increased from 100 to 250 attendees in total (including the wedding couple, excluding the Licensed Solemnizer and vendors) for the entire event, with the following PET requirements:

       a.
-For solemnizations involving 101 to 250 attendees, PET will be required for the wedding couple only.
+For solemnizations involving 51 to 250 attendees, PET will be required for the unvaccinated wedding couple only.

       b.
-For wedding receptions involving 101 to 250 attendees, PET will be required for all attendees (including the wedding couple).
+For wedding receptions involving 51 to 250 attendees, PET will be required for all unvaccinated attendees (including the wedding couple).

       c.
-If a solemnization and reception is held back-to-back, and consists of 101 to 250 attendees, PET is required for all attendees (including the wedding couple).
+If a solemnization and reception is held back-to-back, and consists of 51 to 250 attendees, PET is required for all unvaccinated attendees (including the wedding couple).

-      Marriage solemnizations and wedding receptions involving 100 or fewer attendees do not require PET.
+      Marriage solemnizations and wedding receptions involving 50 or fewer attendees do not require PET.

       The PET must be done: (i)	Before entry to the solemnization or wedding reception; and (ii) At most 24 hours before the end of the event.

-      Organisers of solemnizations and wedding receptions should ensure that PET requirements are met for such events involving more than 100 attendees.
+      Organisers of solemnizations and wedding receptions should ensure that PET requirements are met for such events involving more than 50 attendees.
 PET for all events, including solemnizations and receptions, will not be funded by the government; organisers or individuals are responsible for paying for their own tests.

       Please refer to MOH’s guidelines at go.gov.sg/pet for more information on PET.